lb15/basal-to-multiciliated/README.md

 Integrated scRNA-seq datasets
   - main integration script is called seurat_integration.R.
   - Tdsort, NS, WtAd3, and Ad3 datasets were integrated (ALID03_integrated) to create the dataset depicted in Figure 1A.
-Analysis scripts for integrated object is in ALID03_integrated.
+Analysis scripts for integrated object are in ALID03_integrated.
   - Gmnc, Mcidas, and nontargeted control (NT1_KO1) datasets were integrated (KO_integrated) to create the dataset depicted in Figure 3.
-Analysis scripts for integrated object is in KO_integrated.
+Analysis scripts for integrated object are in KO_integrated.

 Figures
   - contains scripts for producing Figures.
 Some panels are also generated within the integrated dataset analysis scripts.